Why are Deposits Non-Refundable?

 I am now using a ground shipper only and they are priced at about the same price as the airlines price.
 It has become increasing more difficult to ship puppies as cargo with the airlines and the ground shipper I am now using does an amazing job and until something changes I will only ship puppies with the ground shipper, unless there is a circumstance where she cannot come to the area you live in.
 The best part is the puppy is delivered right the front door of your home.

 PERSONAL CHECKS CANNOT BE ACCEPTED FOR THE FINAL PAYMENT ON A PUPPY!
 When picking up the puppy in person, then the final payment must be made in cash.
-When the puppy is being transported, then final payment can be made by Cashier's Checks only, which will be made 8 days prior to transporting the puppy.
+When the puppy is being transported, then final payment can be made by Cashier's Checks, Zelle or Venmo, which will be made 8 days prior to transporting the puppy.

 Please make all payments out to: